India loses contact with lunar spacecraft | DW | 06.09.2019

 The lander was due to touch down around 1:55 a.m.
 New Delhi time (20:25 UTC).
 Mission leader Sivan had said before the landing that it was very complex, calling it "15 minutes of terror."

-India's previous moon mission, Chandrayaan-1, involved an impact probe that intentionally "crashed" on the lunar surface.
+India's previous moon mission, Chandrayaan-1, involved an impact probe that intentionally "crashed" on the lunar surface in 2008.
 At the time, the ISRO said the intentional crash near the lunar south pole was a success, as it confirmed the presence of water molecules on the moon's surface.

+The Chandrayaan-2 mission, aimed at studying shadowed craters thought to contain water deposits, is estimated to have cost $140 million (€125 million).

 wmr/sms (AFP, Reuters, AP)